tianluyuan/acem/README.md

 # Shosim

-`shosim` is a Python package designed for [brief description of the package's purpose, to be filled].
+`shosim` is a Python package designed for generation of Cherenkov light yield profiles from particle showers.
+One of the main goals is to more accurately include shower-to-shower fluctuations while preserving model simplicity.

 ## Installation